darrel-ferrer/flow_log_parser/README.md

 * A summary of tag counts.
 * A summary of port/protocol combination counts.
 ## 2. Assumptions
-* The files used are txt and csv files generated from the examples given.
+* The files used are txt files generated from the examples given.
 * Only supports AWS VPC Flow Logs version 2.
 Any other version lines are ignored.
 * Default log format (fields are space-separated in the order: version, account-id, eni-id, srcaddr, dstaddr, srcport, dstport, protocol, packets, bytes, start, end, action, log-status).
 * Protocol is a numeric field in the log (e.g., 6 for TCP, 17 for UDP, 1 for ICMP).
 If the numeric protocol is unknown, it’s treated as a string.
-* The lookup CSV contains three columns: dstport, protocol, tag.
+* The lookup txt contains three columns: dstport, protocol, tag.
 This is case-insensitive when matching (dstport, protocol) to a tag.
 * Entries not found in the lookup table get tagged as "Untagged".
 * The file size limit for flow logs is up to 10 MB (based on the requirement), but we do not explicitly check the file size—this is simply a stated assumption for typical usage.
 * The lookup file can have up to 10,000 mappings, which we handle in-memory as a Python dictionary.